entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 <details><summary>What does a successful startup look like?</summary>

-- The `entando-operator` and `entando-k8s-service` are started when you apply the namespace resources above, so they should already be in the `Running` status by the time you reach this point
+- The `entando-operator` and `entando-k8s-service` start when you apply the namespace resources above, so they should already be in the `Running` status by the time you reach this point
-- When you apply the `entando-app.yaml`, the `quickstart-deployer` will start and kick off a series of deployments, beginning with the Keycloak deployment via the `default-sso-in-namespace-deployer`
+- When you apply the `entando-app.yaml`, the `quickstart-deployer` starts and kicks off a series of deployments, beginning with the Keycloak deployment via the `default-sso-in-namespace-deployer`

 **Jobs / Deployments**
-- Some Pods, like `quickstart-deployer`, run to completion and then shutdown.
-They should wind up in `Completed`: `0/1`
+- Some Pods, like `quickstart-deployer`, run to completion and then shutdown; they should end up as `Completed`: `0/1`
 - Other deployments, like `quickstart-ab-deployment` or `quickstart-deployment`, should end up as `Running`: `1/1`
-- The deployment is done when the `quickstart-deployer` pod has a status of `Completed`
+- The deployment is done when the `quickstart-deployer` Pod shows a status of `Completed`

 **Lifecycle Events**
 - Each line represents an event: `Pending`, `ContainerCreating`, `Running` or `Completed`